 - Review the semester calendar and mark important dates in your planner or calendar.

-- Get involved: Check out Get Connected for student involvement opportunities.
+- Get involved: Check out Mason360 for student involvement opportunities.

 - Utilize Career Services for career counseling and industry-specific advising, resume and cover letter reviews, access to on and off-campus jobs and internships, and job and internship search preparation.